0o-de-lally/ol-explorer/docs/responsive-improvements.md

 ### 3. Layout Component Improvements

-- Updated TwoColumn component to use responsive classes instead of JavaScript width calculations
+- Updated `TwoColumn` component to use responsive classes instead of JavaScript width calculations
-- Improved Grid component to use NativeWind's responsive grid classes
+- Improved `Grid` component to use NativeWind's responsive grid classes
+- Added appropriate `Row` and `Column` components for flex layouts
+- Created responsive `Card` component with consistent styling
 - Removed manual dimension checks that caused inconsistent responsive behavior

 ## Benefits of the New Approach